-The Customer shall inform EirGrid immediately in the event of quality issues, identified by the equipment manufacturer and which are likely to cause an impact on equipment after installation.
+The Customer shall inform EirGrid in the event of quality issues, identified by the equipment manufacturer and which are likely to cause an impact on equipment after installation.
 In the case of major defects being detected the Customer shall provide a preliminary non-conformity report after receipt of the goods, and thereafter a final comprehensive non-conformity report.

-The Customer shall notify EirGrid immediately of any quality issues or defects which may subsequently come to light.
+The Customer shall notify EirGrid of any quality issues or defects which may subsequently come to light.

-EirGrid, as end-user, reserves the right to audit equipment manufacturers to ensure compliance with this specification and its requirements.
+EirGrid reserves the right to audit equipment manufacturers to ensure compliance with this specification and its requirements.